danielnorberg/tako/README.rst

 It is recommended that Tako is installed using virtualenv.

-First some prerequisites:
+First, some prerequisites:

     $ apt-get install build-essential python-virtualenv python-dev libev-dev libtokyocabinet-dev

-Create the virtual environment that will host the tako installation.
+Next, the virtual environment that will host the tako installation.

     $ virtualenv tako

     $ cd tako

     $ bin/pip install tako